abeing/droog/plan.md

 - Add consumption of ammunition to firing the pistol.
 	- Give the pistol a capacity of six shots
 	- Each shot exhausts one bullet
+- Add a display of ammunition in the inventory list.
 - Add 9mm clips
 	- Give the hero two clips to begin with
 - Add a reload command `r`